GSA/cf-cron-python/README.md

 # Running A Python Cron Job on Cloud Foundry

-This repository demonstrates how to run scheduled Python scripts on Cloud Foundry with a very small footprint using a traditional crontab.
+This repository demonstrates scheduling a Python script on Cloud Foundry using a traditional crontab.

 Traditional cron daemons need to run as root and have opinionated defaults for logging and error notifications.
 This makes them unsuitable for running in a containerized environment like Cloud Foundry.
 Instead of a system cron daemon we're using [supercronic](https://github.com/aptible/supercronic) to run the cron tab.
 This method is demonstrated without a python script [here](https://github.com/Meshcloud/cf-cron).